 The Graduate College Three Minute Thesis Competition (3MT)

 Oral communication of a student’s research to an educated layperson is often lacking in graduate programs.
-The University of Queensland developed a program where students summarize their research in 3 minutes or less using pre-determined guidelines.
+The University of Queensland developed a program where students summarize their research in 3 minutes or less, using pre-determined guidelines.
 The format is one where students make a presentation in less than 3 minutes; longer presentations are disqualified.
+Missouri State University is a participating university in this world-wide competition.
 For more information please see the link provided: MAGS 3MT

 Eligibility and Process

-Nominated graduate students will provide ahead of time one PowerPoint title slide (which can only have name, graduate program, and presentation title- no pictures, images, graphs, etc. ), plus one slide to accompany their talk (no animation).
-A panel of judges will score each student to determine the winners.
-Nominees must submit their (2) slides to Gradcollegeservices@missouristate.edu by Tuesday, November 1st 2016.
+Each nominated graduate student will provide, ahead of time, one PowerPoint title slide (which can only have student name, graduate program, and presentation title – no pictures, images, graphs, etc.) plus one slide to accompany the presentation (no animation allowed).
+A panel of judges will score the students to determine the winners.
+Nominees must submit their two (2) slides to GradCollegeServices@MissouriState.edu by noon on Thursday, October 19, 2017.

 Congratulations to our Fall 2016 winners!